-A company's 3-year average adjusted burn rate as a percentage of weighted average common shares outstanding, as compared to a benchmark, is a scored factor in certain models of the Equity Plan Scorecard.
-For meetings on or after February 1, 2023, the burn rate factor uses ISS' Value-Adjusted Burn Rate (VABR) calculation.
-The VABR benchmarks are calculated as the approximately 86th percentile of three-year burn rates within the company's two- or four-digit GICS group, segmented by the S&P 500 index, Russell 3000 index (less the S&P 500) and non-Russell 3000 index.
-In addition, a de minimis benchmark threshold has been established separately for each of the S&P 500 index, the Russell 3000 index less the S&P 500, and the non-Russell 3000 index.
-See the Appendix section for the VABR benchmarks.
+Burn rate is evaluated by ISS' Value-Adjusted Burn Rate (VABR), which is a scored factor in certain models of the Equity Plan Scorecard.
+The VABR represents a company's 3-year average adjusted burn rate as a percentage of weighted average common shares outstanding, as compared to a benchmark.
+The VABR benchmarks are calculated as the approximately 86th percentile of three-year burn rates within the company's two- or four-digit GICS group, segmented by the S&P 500 index, Russell 3000 index excluding the S&P 500, and non-Russell 3000 index.
+In addition, a de minimis benchmark threshold has been established separately for each of the S&P 500, the Russell 3000 excluding the S&P 500, and the non-Russell 3000.
+The VABR benchmarks are presented below in the Appendix.